MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterRiskIndex.md

 ms.author: cdmditeam
 ---

-# Water risk index in CloudforSustainabilityWaterDataModel(WaterRiskIndex)
+# Water risk index in Sustainability water (WaterRiskIndex)

 The overall water risk that measures all water\x2drelated risks, by aggregating all selected indicators from the Physical Quantity, Quality and Regulatory & Reputational Risk categories\.
 Higher values indicate higher water risk\.